 Wisconsin Assessment Monies (WAM)

-The Wisconsin assessment monies (WAM) program provides funding to address specific brownfields sites where closed or closing industrial plants are acting as impediments to economic redevelopment.
-The DNR's Remediation and Redevelopment (RR) Program administers funds through WAM contractor services awards.
+The Wisconsin Assessment Monies (WAM) program provides funding to address specific brownfields sites where potential or known contamination is acting as an impediment to economic redevelopment.
+The DNR's Remediation and Redevelopment (RR) Program administers funds through WAM contractor services awards and community managed subgrants.

-Since 2010, the U.S. EPA has awarded the Wisconsin Brownfields Coalition $3.3 million in brownfield assessment grants.
-The RR Program administers these funds through the Wisconsin assessment monies program, and uses the funding to aid local governments and others in investigating brownfields throughout the state.
+Since 2010, the U.S. EPA has awarded the DNR and its partners $5.3 million in brownfield assessment grant funding.
+The RR Program uses the funding to aid local governments and others in investigating brownfield properties throughout the state.

 Contractor services awards

 Contractor services awards may include Phase I and Phase II environmental site assessments, site investigations and remedial action planning at selected properties.
 Properties in this program are generally less than 10 acres and have petroleum or hazardous substance contamination.